 - First Year Seminar: Oceans and Empires

-- First Year Seminar: The History of Walking
+- First Year Seminar: The Politics of the Veil

 - Crime Stories: Morality, Deviance, and Popular Culture in Modern Britain

 - Culture and Politics of Weimar Germany